Students encouraged to take advantage of free college application week - NewsBreak

-MONTGOMERY, Ala. ( WHNT ) – About 60 colleges and universities across Alabama are waiving their application fees for just this week.
+MONTGOMERY, Ala. ( WIAT ) — About 60 colleges and universities across Alabama are waiving their application fees for just this week.

 Students at St. James School in Montgomery are encouraged to apply broadly to schools ahead of graduation.
 That cost can sometimes add up.